KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   - Production system impaired: under 4 hours
   - Production system down: under 1 hours
   - Business-critical system down: under 15 minutes

+---

+## Resource Groups and Tags

+### Tags

+- Tags are key-value pairs attached to AWS resources.
+- Metadata
+- Tags can be inherited
+- Contain specific information
+  - Examples:
+    - EC2 - Public and Private IP Addresses
+    - ELB - Port Configurations
+    - RDS - Database Engine, etc

+### Resource Groups

+- Resource groups make it easy to group resources using the tags assigned to them.
+- Can group resources that share one or more tags
+- Resource Groups Contain Information such as
+  - Region
+  - Name
+  - Employee ID
+  - Department

+---

+## Consolidated Billing

+### AWS Organizations

+- AWS Organizations is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
+- Available in **two** feature sets:
+  - Consolidated Billing
+  - All features

+### Organizations with Consolidated Billing

+#### Structure

+- Paying account > Test/Dev, Production, Back Office (linked accounts) > Monthly Bill

+- Paying account is independent. **Cannot** access the resources of other accounts or block linked accounts from provisioning resources.
+- Linked accounts are independent.
+- Currently a limit of 20 linked accounts for consolidated billing.

+#### Advantages of Consolidated Billing

+- One bill per AWS account
+- Very easy to track charges and allocate costs
+- Volume pricing discount

+#### S3 Practical Example

+- Test/Dev uses 600GB
+- Production uses 900GB
+- Back office uses 500GB

+- _Without consolidated billing:_

+  - 600 x $0.03 = $18
+  - 900 x $0.03 = $27
+  - 500 x $0.03 = $15
+  - Total Bill = \$60 for 2TB of storage

+- _With consolidated billing:_
+  - 1TB x \$0.03 = #30
+  - next 1TB x \$0.0295 = &29.50
+  - Total Bill = \$59.50